Am I eligible for internship credit?

 How do I find an internship?

 Check out the Kendall Job Bulletin and the Intern in Michigan site.
 Faculty may receive requests from local companies and alumni.
 Networking with classmates who have completed internships, contacts made at Career Days, research and target market opportunities and community service projects It may be a current PT job that related to your major.
 Many of the larger corporations will have internship listings on their web sites.
-Make an appointment with Career Services (x1157) to discuss other options.

 Are internships required?